 Research implemented by IPA: No

 Can promoting peaceful democratic engagement reduce the appeal of anti-Western violent extremism?
-Researchers will design and test an intervention that trains internally displaced persons in Somalia to use digital tools for civic engagement and encourages them to use these tools to engage with various civil society organizations working on foreign policy issues relevant to their lives.
-The study will measure participants’ attitudes, before and after the trainings, towards democracy and violent extremism to assess the impact of this civic engagement approach.
+Researchers designed and tested an intervention that trained internally displaced persons in Somalia to use digital tools for civic engagement and encouraged them to use these tools to engage with various civil society organizations working on foreign policy issues relevant to their lives.
+The study measured participants’ attitudes, before and after the trainings, towards democracy and violent extremism to assess the impact of this civic engagement approach.

-Counseling, Intergroup Contact, and Refugee-Native Integration in Lebanon
+Intergroup Contact, Empathy Education, and Refugee-Native Integration: Evidence from Lebanon

 Location: Lebanon